Shopify Free Trial (2023) — 90 Days Version / Dropshipping Starter Kit

 If you don’t subscribe to a paid-for Shopify plan during your trial, then your Shopify account will simply be frozen at the end of the free trial.
 You won’t be charged anything.

-Can I cancel Shopify after three months?
+Can I cancel Shopify after my free trial?

 Yes.
 You can cancel your plan at any point — with any outstanding balance (transaction fees, shipping label charges, app subscriptions etc.) being charged at the point of cancellation.
 You can also avail of the option to pause payments for your Shopify store.